goyalankit/blog/posts/_posts/2018-05-19-what-is-vxlan.markdown

 Taken from rfc7348
 ```

 The endpoint of the tunnel, **VTEP (Virtual Tunnel End Point)** forms the control plane of VXLAN (overlay network).
-It maintains a mapping of internal MAC address to the outer IP address i.e., while sending a packet from A: 10.0.0.1 to B: 10.0.0.2.
-VTEP needs to learn that in order to get to 10.0.0.2, it needs to go through 192.168.56.12.
-It will maintain a mapping of MAC Addres of A to IP (192.168.56.12) of the VTEP at the other end.
-VTEP can learn of these mappings either through manual configuration, SDN push or using multicast (source learning through multicast).
+It maintains a mapping of internal (VM) MAC address to the outer IP address.
+VTEP can learn of these mappings from source MAC to destination IP addresses either through manual configuration, SDN push or using multicast (source learning through multicast)

-VMs in subnets (A and B in the above picture) are unaware of the VXLAN themselves, and they route the traffic as they normally would.
-For Example, say a VM (A, 10.0.0.1) wants to route traffic to another VM in same network (B, 10.0.0.2) located at a different physical server and network.
-VTEP reads the IP of

-It would broadcast an ARP request for IP 10.0.0.2.
-VTEP of A will wrap that ARP request into a Multicast packet.
-It would send the MAC frame as it would if both were on the same physical network.
-VTEP on that host checks the MAC address of 10.0.0.2

-Following packet trace shows the VXLAN packet wrapper in UDP outer packet.
-UDP forms the overlay network and inner nodes (with IP 10.0.0.1) don't need to know about overlay network.
+## Walkthrough

+Packet below shows a trace while sending a packet from `10.0.0.1` to `10.0.0.2`.<br/>

+Assuming the mappings has already been learnt, while sending a packet from A: `10.0.0.1` to B: `10.0.0.2`:
+- VTEP will look up the mac address of `10.0.0.2` in its mapping and determine that it needs to go through `192.168.56.12` IP.
+- VTEP then encapsulates the packet from `10.0.0.1` in a layer 3 packet with source IP as `192.168.56.11` and destination IP as `192.168.56.12`.
+- It uses a dynamic source port (that allows for load balancing, etc) and the reserved `4789` as the destination port.
+- In addition, it also adds VNI (123 in example below) to distinguish between A and P.

 {:.image_size_600}
 ![](//gist.githubusercontent.com/goyalankit/df3686b62ac9bfd20f5eb292c02697bd/raw/d1920b1f0cabfb35a5e350de61f1e4535d39cc7f/vxlan_packet_trace_1.png)